 Miomir Kecmanovic vs. Bu Yunchaokete: Prediction and Match Betting Odds | Rolex Shanghai Masters

-Bu Yunchaokete (No. 187) will face Miomir Kecmanovic (No. 46) in the Round of 128 of the Rolex Shanghai Masters on Tuesday, October 3.
+In a match scheduled for Wednesday, Bu Yunchaokete (No. 187 in rankings) will face Miomir Kecmanovic (No. 46) in the Round of 128 of the Rolex Shanghai Masters.

-Kecmanovic is getting -400 odds to take home a win against Yunchaokete (+290).

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!